vishawjeetd/California_Housing_Price_Analysis/README.md

  - Since Target is not highly correlated with HouseAge and Population, we can remove them.
  - We can observe sudden high spike in number of blocks in Target variable for 5 which shows that California is one of the costly real estate.

-### Feature Engineering Options

- - As observed in maps, all the important cities, are near the coastal area.
-The distance from coast can be an additional variable derived longitude and latitude can help to improve model accuracy.
- - Demographic Features:
-    - Population density (calculated from Population)
-    - Average household size (calculated from AveOccup)
-    - Bedroom-to-room ratio (calculated from AveBedrms and AveRooms)
-    - Logarithmic transformation for skewed data like AveOccup,AveBedrms,AveRooms

 ## Experiments and results with Linear Regression